eyz/ci-test/README.md

 - ✅ **Matrix-based CI/CD**: GitHub Actions workflow with configurable service matrix
 - ✅ **Automated Testing**: Container health checks and endpoint validation
 - ✅ **Test Reporting**: Comprehensive status and response tracking
+- ✅ **Dependency Management**: Daily Dependabot scanning for all package managers

 **Ultra-minimal deployments**: Go and Rust implementations use statically linked binaries running on scratch images with no Linux distribution in the final layer.